wpmetabox/docs/_docs/extensions/meta-box-template.md

 **Note:** To make you easier to type template for meta boxes and fields, the plugin added basic editing functionality like tab, auto closing brackets, etc.

-## Define meta boxes and custom fields using template
+## Creating meta boxes

 Each meta box or custom field has a list of the parameters which is written in `key: value` pairs (associated arrays).
 We use YAML mapping for these parameters.

-Please see [this documentation](/registering-meta-boxes/) for list of meta box parameters and [this documentation](/field-settings/) for full list of custom fields parameters.
+Please see [this documentation](/creating-meta-boxes/) for list of meta box parameters and [this documentation](/field-settings/) for full list of custom fields parameters.

 To register multiple meta boxes or custom fields, we just need to use `- ` to add sequences (simple list).